The Strangest Proton?: Results

-Fig.~\ref{fig:rs-allcomp} compares the {\tt str} fit with the results obtained from the CT18/CT18A~\cite{Hou:2019efy} (CT18A is a variant of CT18 that includes the ATLAS $W$, $Z$ data), MMHT14~\cite{Harland-Lang:2014zoa}, and ABMP16~\cite{Alekhin:2017kpj} fits.
-They all include only a subset of the data listed in Table~\ref{table:chi2}, in particular: the NuTeV dataset is part of all PDFs; the NOMAD dataset is only part of ABMP16; and the off-peak and forward ATLAS $W$, $Z$ bins, the $W c$ and the $W$+jets datasets are not part of any of these PDF sets.
-The upper (lower) panel of Fig.~\ref{fig:rs-allcomp} displays the absolute (normalised) central values of $R_s$~($s^+$), with the insets displaying the relative PDF uncertainties for each case.
-Our {\tt str} determination agrees with the CT18A and ABMP16 results within uncertainties in the data region; it, however, overshoots the CT18 and MMHT14 results.
+The right panel of Fig.~\ref{fig:Rs} compares the ratio $R_s$, computed at a scale $Q=10$~GeV as a function of $x$, as obtained from the {\tt str} fit and from the CT18/CT18A~\cite{Hou:2019efy}, MMHT14~\cite{Harland-Lang:2014zoa}, and ABMP16~\cite{Alekhin:2017kpj} fits.
+The inset displays the relative PDF uncertainty $\delta R_s/R_s$.
+Our {\tt str} determination agrees with the CT18A and ABMP16 results within uncertainties in the data region.
+However it overshoots the CT18 and MMHT14 results.
 Note that the very small PDF uncertainties of the ABMP16 result should be realistically rescaled by a tolerance factor $T=\chi^2>1$~\cite{Gao:2017yyd}, which is however not accounted for in their analysis.
-With this caveat, our results for $s^+$ and $R_s$ are also the most precise, in particular around $x\sim 0.1$, thanks to the wider dataset (and specifically of NOMAD) utilized to constrain the strange quark and anti-quark PDFs.
+With this caveat, our results for $s^+$ and $R_s$ are also the most precise, in particular around $x\sim 0.1$, thanks to the wider dataset (and specifically of NOMAD) employed to constrain the strange quark and anti-quark PDFs.